mrocklin/thesis/blocking.md

 #### Multiple Backends

-Our BLAS/LAPACK computations backend did not have the computational elements to express these computations.
-However because the components were developed independently and because we have invested in interfaces this did not restrict our ability to perform this experiment.
-A loose federation of components is far less brittle than a monolithic system.
-Components with access to multiple clients encourage experimentation and aid software evolution
+Our BLAS/LAPACK computations backend did not have the computational elements to perform this experiment.
+However because the linear algebra component is separate from the computational backend we are not restricted by this failing.
+Because we invested in interfaces we were able to trivially plug in a different backend that did have the necessary features.
+A loose federation of components is less brittle than a monolithic system.
+Components with access to multiple clients encourage comparison and  experimentation and overall accelerate software evolution.

 #### Debugging Challenges